 Emotional Health During Pregnancy and the First Year Postpartum

-With proper support and early detection, most women can begin to feel better rapidly and more fully enjoy their lives, relationships, and the experience of parenting.
+With proper support and early detection, most parents can begin to feel better rapidly and more fully enjoy their lives, relationships, and the experience of parenting.
 Even if many of the items below don’t apply to you but you just don’t feel like yourself, please reach out for help.

 - Anxiety or racing thoughts